Commit & push from Orca

 Push

 Push pushes the worktree's branch to origin, setting upstream the first time.
-If the branch is behind, Orca will not force-push — you have to rebase or merge first.
+If the branch is behind, Orca will not silently force-push.

 Amend